OMIA:000175-9796 : Cerebellar abiotrophy in Equus caballus (horse)

 Prevalence: Other than the strong prevalence known in Arabians, “At least one CA carrier was identified in 3 breeds and the frequency of the CA allele calculated: Bashkir Curly Horses (2.8%), Trakehners (0.68%) and Welsh ponies (0.33%).
 Based on pedigree and haplotype analysis, CA was introduced into these breeds by Arabian ancestry.
 The Trakehner and Welsh pony carriers were at least half-Arabian, while the Bashkir Curly horses appeared to have had the CA allele introduced by a single Arabian stallion used for developing the breed in the 1960s” (Brault, et al., EVJ, 2011). {text provided by Meredith O’Connell, working under the supervision of Professor E. Bailey}

-Breeds: Arab (Horse) (VBO_0000905), Bashkir Curly (Horse) (VBO_0000913), Iceland Pony (Horse) (VBO_0000990), Trakehner (Horse) (VBO_0001087), Welsh Pony (Horse) (VBO_0001091).
+Breeds: Arab (Horse) (VBO_0000905), Bashkir Curly (Horse) (VBO_0000913), Icelandic Horse (Horse) (VBO_0000991), Trakehner (Horse) (VBO_0001087), Welsh Pony (Horse) (VBO_0001091).

 Breeds in which the phene has been documented.
-For breeds in which a likely causal variant has been documented, see the variant table below
+(If a likely causal variant has been documented for the phene, see the variant table breeds in which the variant has been reported).

 Associated genes: